andreilevin/andreilevin/README.md

 ### Hi, I'm Andrei — Welcome to my Github! 👋

 Here you can find some of the independent machine learning projects I pursued to flesh out my skillset while changing careers from experimental physics research to quantitative finance.
 My personal favorite is [Hoops Hero](https://github.com/andreilevin/HoopsHero#hoops-hero), which also has an interactive web app you can play around with at [hoopshero.streamlit.app](https://hoopshero.streamlit.app).
-You can watch a few of my brief project presentations in this YouTube [playlist](https://www.youtube.com/playlist?list=PLp0KPsix0c83NVM9DUZZZ6CvinG6qOK0M).
+You can watch a few of my project presentations in this YouTube [playlist](https://www.youtube.com/playlist?list=PLp0KPsix0c83NVM9DUZZZ6CvinG6qOK0M).

 <!--